wp-plugins/teachpress/readme.txt

 == Upgrade Notice ==

-= 4.3.8 =
+= 4.3.10 =
-This release fixes small bugs in XML and RTF export.
+Fixed missing ids and classes for show/hide buttons in [tpcloud, tplist] if the list style "images" is used.

 == Frequently Asked Questions ==